 Mr. Terrific followed the (mis)adventures of Stanley Bemish, who after popping a Power Pill received an hour’s worth of super powers.
-It was the CBS response to Batman.
+CBS aired 17 episodes during the 1966-1967 season.

 Stephen Strimpell starred in Mr. Terrific as Stanley Beamish, a gas station attendant in Washington, D.C. who moonlighted as a super powered crime fighter for the Bureau of Special Projects.
 The Power Pill, invented by Dr. Ned Reynolds (played by Ned Glass), could bestow the power of flight, super strength and invulnerability, but it only worked for an hour.
 Booster pills provided additional ten minute bursts.